Ankle Fracture Open Reduction and Internal Fixation

 You might not need ORIF if you fracture your ankle.
 Many people don’t.
 If possible, your healthcare provider will treat your fracture with other treatments, like pain medicines, casts, boots, or braces.

-You probably won’t need ORIF unless there is some reason your fracture might not heal normally with these other treatments.
-You are more likely to need ORIF if:
+You probably won’t need ORIF unless there's a reason your fracture might not heal the right way with these other treatments.
+You're more likely to need ORIF if:

 The pieces of your leg are severely out of position